 The Department for Education has dedicated a telephone helpline (020 7340 7264) to enable staff and governors to raise concerns relating to extremism directly.
 Concerns can also be raised by email to firstname.lastname@example.org.
 Please note that the helpline is not intended for use in emergency situations, such as a child being at immediate risk of harm or a security incident In an emergency situation we will follow the recommended emergency procedures.

 Nominated Lead Member of Staff: Ross Minton

-Nominated Deputy Lead Member of Staff: Claire Kew
+Nominated Deputy Lead Member of Staff: Clare Kew